TP0TS/2024-Axe-Hack-at-UNC-Charlotte/README.md

 - Connect your Spotify account to receive personalized song recommendations.
 - Swipe left to skip or right to add songs directly to your playlists.
 - Explore new artists, rediscover old favorites, and dive into trending tracks.
-- Advanced filtering options allow you to refine recommendations by genre, length, and release date.

 ## Installation